JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 Java 8+ has **Lambdas**

-*   Lambdas are clunky to use due to how they were patched in.
+*   Lambdas are higher-order functions but are clunky to use due to how they were patched in.
 *   Java 8 higher-order functions  "pun" as an interface with only one method in it, `apply`.
     - the function is taken to be the body of that single method, no need to write the method name when declaring the function then.
 *   There is also some (limited) type inference for Lambda parameters (plus type inference in general via `var`)
 *   Currying in Java, somewhat painfully: [Gist currying example](https://gist.github.com/timyates/7674005).
 For that example here is the [Function](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/function/Function.html) and [BiFunction](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/function/BiFunction.html) type.
 * Use `final` to declare variables immutable in Java - use it!
 * There are no immutable data structures in the Java standard library unfortunately
+ - limits the advantages of FP

 ### FP in C++11